-1. In order to be eligible for all co-curricular and interscholastic athletics, students must be passing all courses required for graduation.

-- a.
-To be eligible for athletics or co-curricular activities, students must be passing the four core subjects of English/language arts, social studies, science and mathematics and be on track for graduation. - b.
+- 1. To be eligible for all co-curricular and interscholastic athletics, students must be passing all courses required for graduation. - a.
+To be eligible for athletics or co-curricular activities, students must be passing the four core subjects of English/language arts, social studies, science, and mathematics and be on track for graduation. - b.
 Seniors on work release must be enrolled in and passing a minimum of 4 credits.